pixelpuxel/VideoThumbnailTileGenerator/README.md

 ## Note:

-The script uses Docker to operate FFmpeg.
+- The script uses Docker to operate FFmpeg.
 This ensures that the necessary dependencies don't have to be installed locally but requires that Docker is installed and operational on your system.
 The script also requires appropriate permissions to run Docker containers.
+- Other video formats might also work if you adjust or expand the file extension in the script accordingly.